vaimo/composer-changelogs/README.md

 # composer-changelogs

-Provide information about package changes based on changelog files that are bundled with releases; introduces tools/commands for generating documentation files from changelog sources
+Provides information about package changes based on changelog files that are bundled with releases;

+It also introduces tools/commands for generating documentation files from changelog sources.

 ## Configuration: overview